Frabjous-Studios/ingenten/README.md

 ## Developing / Testing Fonts

-To test, run `go run internal/main.go` from project root.
+To test, `cd internal` and execute `go run main.go`.
 The demo scene requires you to type a few things in order to test the font.
-You can instead include a file named `initial_text.txt` in the project root with as much or as little text as you'd like, to test things out more easily.
+You can instead modify `initial_text.txt` in with as much or as little text as you'd like, to cut down on typing.

 Planned features:
 * [ ] Word-wrapping text so that it fits in a given `image.Rectangle`.